centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 The first step of RNA-Seq analysis is Quality control.
 Before we start the analysis, it is always good inspect the quality of the samples.
 Here we use **FastQC** to visualize the quality of the sequences.
 To begin, simply run:
 ```
-fastqc
+fastqc *.fastq
 ```
-The software use from the terminal will bring up a GUI window for you on your desktop.
-Load a sample from the GUI.

-**File -> Open -> IFNb01.fastq**
+Check the reads quality from the output HTMl file of FASTQC.

-We could do trimming after quality control.
+After then we will do trimming after quality control.
 Trimming includes quality trimming and adapter trimming.
+In RNA-Seq, we normally do "gentle" trimming to remove the adapter.

 Several trimming programs exist: **Trim_galore**, **cutadapt** , **Prinseq**, **Trimmomatic**,etc.
 In this workshop, we will use **Trim_galore** to trim the reads.